-Protein – Protein is responsible for multiple functions in our body.
+Protein – It is responsible for multiple functions in our body.
 So everyone needs protein in their diet.

-Recommended amount of protein for normal person a day – 0.8 to 1g (per 1 Kg of body weight).
-For sports person and other people whose work majorly involves their physical is varies based on their weight.
+The recommended amount of protein for normal person a day – 0.8 to 1g (per 1 Kg of body weight).
+For sportsperson and other people whose work majorly involves their physical is varies based on their weight.

 Sugar provides no nutrition which is why it is often referred to as ’empty calories’.
-Limiting sugar intake is a good way to getting our blood glucose level under control.
+Limiting sugar intake is a good way of getting our blood glucose level under control.